-A JR Pass (or Japan rail pass) is a fantastic asset fo those travelling through Japan.
+A JR Pass (or Japan rail pass) is a fantastic asset for those travelling through Japan.

 Not only is a JR Pass one of the most convenient ways to explore this beautiful, diverse country, it is also incredible value for money.
 This cost-effective pass offers unlimited train travel and was designed to encourage tourism in Japan.

 Travelling Japan by rail is a cultural experience not to be missed.
-You'll be impressed with the speed, efficiency and state of the art technology and the efforts the Japanese have gone to to make rail travel the most convenient, comfortable experience.
+You'll be impressed with the speed, efficiency and state of the art technology and the efforts the Japanese have done to make rail travel the most convenient, comfortable experience.

 The Japan Rail Pass

 A Japan Rail Pass is designed purely for visitors to Japan and cannot be purchased by Japanese local.
-It's important to know that the JR Pass can only be purchased before you arrive, so it's best to order one at least 1 month before you leave.
+It's important to know that the JR Pass should be purchased before you arrive, so it's best to order one at least 1 month before you leave.

-The pass can be used on all JR Group Railways including Shinkansen (except Nozomi), limited express trains, express trains, and rapid or local trains, as well as JR Bus Companies.
+The pass can be used on all JR Group Railways including Shinkansen (except Mizuho and Nozomi), limited express trains, express trains, and rapid or local trains, as well as JR Bus Companies.